influxdata/influxdb-java/README.md

 influxdb-java
 =============

-A pure Java library to access the REST API of a InfluxDB database.
+This is the Java Client library which is only compatible with InfluxDB 0.9 and higher.

 This implementation is meant as a Java rewrite of the influxdb-go package.
 All low level REST Api calls are available.